Rishi Sunak will give Tory MPs a free vote on Boris Johnson's future, reports - ExBulletin

 The committee is made up of four Conservative MPs, two Labor and one SNP.
 It is chaired by former deputy Labor leader Harriet Harman.

-If Mr Johnson is suspended for 10 days or more, it would trigger a recall petition in his Uxbridge and South Ruislip headquarters.
+If Mr Johnson is granted a suspension of 10 days or more, it would trigger a recall petition to his Uxbridge and South Ruislip headquarters.

 A Tory MP, however, said the party could be publicly split over the decision, adding: If he concludes Boris is guilty there will be a vote on the House floor.
 It’s a no-win situation.